 In summary, understanding how to calculate your capital gains tax rate is an essential step for most investors.
 There are a few key factors to consider:

-- Capital gains tax is due when a profit is realized within an investment account.
+- Capital Gains taxes are due when a profit is realized within an investment account.

 - Short-term capital gains are derived when the investment is held for less than one year, and these gains are taxed as ordinary income.